Code-Institute-Submissions/self-isolation-watch/README.md

 ![This](testing/screenshots/navbar-when-logged-out.png)

-- In keeping with previuos projects, i decided to have a footer for the app.
-I always founbd it a nice way of bringing the site together and adding to site uniformity.
+- In keeping with previous projects, I decided to have a footer for the app.
+I always found it a nice way of bringing the site together and adding to site uniformity.

 - The footer features an icon to copy the URL for ease of sharing the app with friends and family.
 To do this I used clipboard.js (referenced below).
-When a user successfully copies the url, they are notified with 'Copied!' being appended to the text.
-Equally, if the users browser doesnt support the cdn and the action therefore fails, an alert tells the user the issue and explains how to manually copy the url to share it on.
+When a user successfully copies the URL, they are notified with 'Copied!'
+Equally, if the users' browser doesn't support the CDN and the action therefore fails, an alert tells the user the issue and explains how to manually copy the url to share it on.

 - scroll to top button,

-- All flash messages appear with the same css.
+- All flash messages appear with the same CSS.

 #### symptoms (homepage)
 - The user sees a few short sentences to welcome them in and to help them immediately understand what the purpose of this app is.
 There is then a link which when pressed takes the user to the register page.

-- as the user scrolls down, they see a list of the symtpoms that have been previously added.
+- as the user scrolls down, they see a list of the symptoms that have been previously added.
-- below the list of symptoms, there is a search box where the user can search through the list items using keywords that could be found in either the symptom_name / description fields of the mongodb collection that the symptoms are located in.
-I acheived this function by folowing the steps from the codeinstitue module, lesson ' '
+- below the list of symptoms, there is a search box where the user can search through the list items using keywords that could be found in either the symptom_name / description fields of the MongoDB collection that the symptoms are located in.
+I achieved this function by following the steps from the Code Institue module, lesson ' '
-- on the list, they will see edit delete bittons on the items they have added. if they do either flash messages appear
+- on the list, they will see edit delete buttons on the items they have added. if they do either flash messages appear

 ### sign up
 - this page is pretty empty, there is nothing other than a form for the user to sign up.
-- if a person tries to sign up with an existing username a flash message appears, i decided no to do an error page for this as it is a human error often made because people click sign up instea dof login.
+- if a person tries to sign up with an existing username a flash message appears, I decided no to do an error page for this as it is a human error often made because people click sign up instead of login.
-- if a person then rememebrs they actually have an account, they can also login from here toop, usimng the login link next to the register button.
+- if a person then remembers that they do have an account, they can also login from here top, using the login link next to the register button.

 ### login
 - this page is pretty empty, there is nothing other than a form for the user to login.
-- if a person then rememebrs they actually do not have an account, they can also sign up from here toop, using the sign up link next to the loginbutton.
+- if a person then remembers that they do not have an account, they can also sign up from here top, using the sign up link next to the login button.
-- if they are on trying to use a username that doesnt exist, if they are entering a password that doesnt exist or both, they are redirected to an error page.
+- if they are on trying to use a username that doesn't exist, if they are entering a password that doesn't exist or both, they are redirected to an error page.
-- the error page states the potential reasons for their failure to login and a link to try again. i wanted to use an error page here instead of a flash message because, i thought it was better defensive programming then telling a pitential hacker, what exactly the issue was.
+- the error page states the potential reasons for their failure to login and a link to try again.
+I wanted to use an error page here instead of a flash message because, I thought it was better defensive programming then telling a potential hacker, what exactly the issue was.

 ### add symptom
-- this page is actually not its own page, rather a part of the mysymptoms page.
+- this page is not a page, rather a part of the 'my symptoms' page.
-- the add symptom link leads a user to tthe my symptoms page, however just at the add symptopm form.
-The form asks.....
+- the 'add symptom' link leads the user directly to the 'add symptom' form.
-- i chose these questions because....
+-The form asks: I chose these questions because;

 ### my symptoms
-- i wanted the user to see their current symptoms here, so provided a list of their user specific symptoms, which from here they could edit or delete.
+- I wanted the user to see their current symptoms here, so provided a list of their user-specific symptoms, which from here they could edit or delete.
-- if they choose to delet any of their current symptoms, a modal is in place for them to confirm deleting.
-Again, this was good UX and defensive programming?
+- if they choose to delete any of their current symptoms, a modal is in place for them to confirm deleting.
+Again, this was good UX and defensive programming.
-- if the user clicks edit, they will be taken to their symptom, with the fields filled out as was orginally saved. they can edit or cancel.
+- if the user clicks edit, they will be taken to their symptom, with the fields filled out as was originally saved. they can edit or cancel.
-- if the user has no current symptoms, alternate text will appear saying ..... i didnt want to use a flash message here as i wanted the body text to be consistent and more persuasive. flash messages disappear and this text wouldnt until a new symptom was added.
+- if the user has no current symptoms, the alternative text will appear saying :
+ I didn't want to use a flash message here as I wanted the body text to be consistent and more persuasive. flash messages disappear and this text wouldn't until a new symptom was added.

 ### logout
- - on logging out the user will see a flash message saying..
+ - on logging out the user will see a flash message saying: and the user is directed back to the home page (symptoms)

 # Bugs discovered

 ## - Password not encoding

-*

 ### solution:
-* simply had forgotten to add the correct type to the password field on both register and login forms
+* Simply had forgotten to add the correct type to the password field on both register and login forms.

 ![rectified](testing/screenshots/solving-password-encode.png)

 ## - Jinja if statement and for loop, not functioning correctly
-* i wanted a title for the symtpom list to appear on the my symtpoms page, followed by the users symptoms. if they did not have any symptoms, i wanted to provide text that prompts them to add one. i tried to execute this with
+* I wanted a title for the symptom list to appear on the 'my symtpoms' page, followed by the users' symptoms.
+If they did not have any symptoms, I wanted to provide text that prompts them to add one.
+I tried to execute this with
 ```
 {% if symptom %}
 {% for symptom in symptoms %}